chawins/llm-sp/README.md

 ### Contribution

 The paper selection is biased towards my research interest.
 So any help to make this list more comprehensive (adding papers, improving descriptions, etc.) is certainly appreciated.
-Please feel free to open an issue or a PR on the [Github repo](https://github.com/chawins/llm-sp).
+Please feel free to open an issue or a PR on the [GitHub repo](https://github.com/chawins/llm-sp).

 ### Notion